friendsofstrandseq/mosaicatcher-pipeline/docs/Docker.md

     bash
 root@04f2b2aeb86c:/pipeline#
 ```

+> Note that the folders `sv_calls` and `postprocessing` are necessary to store the result files permanently.
+> Otherwise, you can also copy them to the `bam` folder after the pipeline has finished

 Then, within the container, you potentially want to change `Snake.config-singularity.json` (for example to specify that your reads are single-ended, or to tell the pipeline that you would like to use a custom SNV call set).